leon4rd/test/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!